microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 ### Implement SVR [^1]

-Now, It's time to implement SVR:
+Now, it's time to implement SVR.
+To read more about this implementation, you can refer to [this documentation](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html).
+For our implementation, we follow these steps:

   1. Define the model by calling `SVR()` and passing in the model hyperparameters: kernel, gamma, c and epsilon
-  2. Prepare the model for the training data by calling the `fit()` function.
+  2. Prepare the model for the training data by calling the `fit()` function
   3. Make predictions calling the `predict()` function

 Now we create an SVR model.
 Here we use the [RBF kernel](https://scikit-learn.org/stable/modules/svm.html#parameters-of-the-rbf-kernel), and set the hyperparameters gamma, C and epsilon as 0.5, 10 and 0.05 respectively.